Comprehensive Plan, Code & Guidelines

 - Chapter 3: Advertising and Signs

 - Chapter 25: Trees and Landscaping

 All real property within the City is subject to a variety of regulations.
 Depending on your property’s location, it may be subject to additional design review approval by the Historic Architectural Review Board (HARB) for redevelopment projects.
 There are two major sets of design guidelines used in St. Augustine to review applications for compatibility with the City's historic core and Entry Corridors.

-- The Architectural Guidelines of Historic Preservation are applied to redevelopment projects located within a Historic Preservation Zoning district (HP-1, HP-2, HP-3, HP-4, HP-5) or facing HP-1, HP-2, or HP-3.Click the following link to see a map of the Historic Preservation Zoning districts.
-If you are ready to submit an application for a redevelopment project in an HP Zoning District, or facing HP-1, HP-2 or HP-3, please select the following application type: Opinion or Certificate of Appropriateness
+- The Architectural Guidelines of Historic Preservation are applied to new development and redevelopment projects located within a Historic Preservation Zoning district (HP-1, HP-2, HP-3, HP-4, HP-5) or facing HP-1, HP-2, or HP-3.Click the following link to see a map of the Historic Preservation Zoning districts.
+If you are ready to submit an application for a development project in an HP Zoning District, or facing HP-1, HP-2 or HP-3, please select the following application type: Opinion or Certificate of Appropriateness

-- The Design Standards for Entry Corridors are applied to redevelopment projects located along the Anastasia Boulevard, King Street, and San Marco Avenue entry corridors.
-Click the following link to see maps of the Entry Corridor boundaries and typologies.
-If you are ready to submit an application for a redevelopment project in an Entry Corridor, please select the following application type: Preliminary Design Approval (PDA)
+- The Design Standards for Entry Corridors are applied to new development and redevelopment projects located along Anastasia Boulevard, King Street, and San Marco Avenue.
+Click the following link to see maps of the Entry Corridor areas.
+If you are ready to submit an application for a development project in one of these areas, please select the following application type: Preliminary Design Approval (PDA)